Original Run: January 11, 2018 - April 5, 2016 Number of Episodes: 13 Genre: Drama Based on the Series Created By: Kana Akatsuki

 After years of war, peace has once again spread across the land.
 For most soldiers, this means they can finally return to the homes and loved ones they left behind.
 But for one soldier who has known nothing except fighting, there is no place for her to go back to.

 Violet Evergarden (voiced by Yui Ishikawa) wakes up alone in a hospital bed.
 Unsure of what happened, Violet asks to see the one person who has ever been there for her, her commanding officer.
-However, the only one around to meet her is former army commander turned entrepreneur, Claudia Hodgins (voiced by Takehito Koyasu).
+However, the only one to meet her is former army commander turned entrepreneur Claudia Hodgins (voiced by Takehito Koyasu).

 It doesn’t take Violet long to come across the company’s most important department, the Auto Memory Dolls.
 These professional scribes’ responsibilities include transcribing and documenting.
 But their most meaningful role is one of letter writers.
-It is the job of a Doll to express a person’s heart and emotions into written words.
+It is the job of a Doll to express a person’s heart and emotions in written words.

 For the 2018 Winter season, the show that I kept seeing come up was Violet Evergarden.
 And once this series was firmly on my radar and I kept hearing more about it, I couldn’t stop myself from getting a little excited.